Re-enrolment frequently asked questions

 This page also highlights that we share your information with external third parties so in agreeing to the Contract you are also agreeing to share your information with them.
 For a list of when we share data and why, please see the Student Privacy Notice.

-Please refer to the University’s Privacy Notices webpage to see other specific privacy notices which relate to specific services and activities and which do not routinely involve the processing of personal data of all students (e.g. the Counselling and Mental Health Service, Disability Advice, Unique Fitness, Placements etc.)
+Please refer to the University’s Privacy Notices webpage to see other specific privacy notices which relate to specific services and activities and which do not routinely involve the processing of personal data of all students (e.g. the Counselling and Mental Health Service, Disability Service, Unique Fitness, Placements etc.)

 Also see the Higher Education Statistics Agency (HESA) privacy notice for students - the 'Student collection notice'.